SEC logo

 This will include certificates generated by the SEC’s own projects and projects supported by Victorian Renewable Energy Target auction contracts, such as Berrybank Wind Farm, Glenrowan Solar Farm, Dundonnell Wind Farm, Cohuna Solar Farm and Bulgana.
 The SEC will purchase LGCs if required.

-LGCs are tradable certificates created for eligible large-scale (greater than five megawatt hours) renewable energy solar and wind power stations.
+LGCs are tradable certificates created for eligible large-scale (greater than 100kW) renewable energy solar and wind power stations.
 LGCs are surrendered to the Clean Energy Regulator to meet renewable energy targets.
 Each LGC can be used to offset one megawatt hour of consumed energy, resulting in that megawatt hour of energy being “renewable”.

 Can I become an SEC customer if my businesses in not in Victoria?